 Once the steps above are completed and you and your family have obtained education about your disease (i.e., treatment planning and discussion of possible side effects and risks of chemotherapy), your oncologist will begin treatment.

-At any time during the course of PTCL (initial diagnosis or relapsed/refractory disease), it is always worth while to consider participation in clinical trials of new chemotherapy or biologic drugs.
+At any time during the course of PTCL (initial diagnosis or relapsed/refractory disease), it is always worthwhile to consider participation in clinical trials of new chemotherapy or biologic drugs.
 You might receive superior and more effective treatment on a clinical trial that would not be available for general use for a number of years.
-ASK YOUR ONCOLOGIST OR BROWSE OUR WEBSITE FOR AVAILABLE CLINICAL TRIALS IN YOUR AREA.
+ASK YOUR ONCOLOGIST OR VIEW OUR CLINICAL TRIALS PAGE FOR MORE INFORMATION.

-Here you’ll find our monthly mini-educational sessions on different types of T-cell cancers.
+Featuring monthly mini-educational sessions on different types of T-Cell cancers